brownplt/B2T2/Competitors/TypeScript/Datasheet.md

 We cannot express constraints on the number of rows, the number of columns, and the order of column names.
 We also cannot specify that a sequence has no duplicates.

 Yet another prevalent limitation on the expressibility of the operations comes from the fact that we cannot constraint variables themselves, but only their types.
 This limitation is most obvious in column names.
 The best way we can do to constraint variables bound to column names is to write `c: C` and then constarint `C`.
 Many operators will have a broken output type if `C` is not instantiated with string literal types.
 For example, if a programmer wrote `addColumn(t, c, vs)` and the type of `c` is a union of string literal types (e.g. `"foo" | "bar"`), then the type system will think two columns are added.
-This limitation is so prevalent that we chose not to document in throught out `TableAPI.ts`.
+This limitation is so prevalent that we chose not to document it throught out `TableAPI.ts`.

 ### Which operations’ expressibility is unknown?
 Why?